slack-ruby/slack-ruby-client/README.md

 property | description
 ---------|-------------------------------------------------------------------------------------------------
-url      | A WebSocket Message Server URL. self     | Details on the authenticated user. team     | Details on the authenticated user's team. users    | A hash of user objects by user ID. channels | A list of channel objects, one for every channel visible to the authenticated user.
+url      | A WebSocket Message Server URL. self     | The authenticated bot user. team     | Details on the authenticated user's team. users    | A hash of user objects by user ID. channels | A list of channel objects, one for every channel visible to the authenticated user.